silvershop/silvershop-core/docs/en/03_How_It_Works/Order_Modifiers.md

     - 'SilverShop\Model\Modifiers\Tax\FlatTax'
 ```

 Note that you may need to clear the current order to see updates to modifiers.
-You can do this by visiting `mysite.com/shoppingcart/clear`
+You can do this by visiting `mysite.com/cart/clear` (the cart page, default URL segment `cart`)

 ## Removing an Order Modifier